home

 Most “techs” make extra money by selling current-production parts and accessories that you probably don’t need.

 Restoring a vintage amp does not mean replacing all the parts.
-“Techs” who routinely advise wholesale parts replacement often do so because they don’t have the knowledge to diagnose problems.
+“Techs” who routinely advise wholesale parts replacement often do so because they don’t have the knowledge and experience to diagnose problems.
 They are merely hoping that changing all the parts will fix the problem.

 I’m sorry, but “any solder junkie with two beers worth of parts” (March ’08 VG) cannot make an old amp better.